ml4/base/README.md

 ```

   * Next, find a Linux machine somewhere and generate yourself a Linux boot password with [grub-mkpasswd-pbkdf2](https://www.gnu.org/software/grub/manual/grub/html_node/Invoking-grub_002dmkpasswd_002dpbkdf2.html) - save for below.
+  * Next:
-  * Next, create the S3 bucket:
+    * Create the S3 bucket either through the UI/CLI, ensure it is not public.
     * The file `role-policy.json` should be then generated from the `role-policy.src` file as per the below.
-    * Run the following to create the role _vmimport_ in your AWS account:
+    * Run the following to create the role _vmimport_ in your AWS account and enable the policy for importing via the bucket named in ${S3_BUCKET}:
 ```shell
 if  [ -n "${S3_BUCKET} ]
 then